TheLonerD/shifterdx/DeusEx/Readme.txt

 	(like HDTP) may require some extra configuration to get working.

-	 - DOES YOUR MOD WORK WITH THE GAMETAP VERSION OF DEUS EX: I am pleased to say that yes, Shifter does work with the FREE GameTap version of Deus Ex, though it takes some additional configuration and the install procedure is VERY different.
+	 - DOES YOUR MOD WORK WITH THE GAMETAP VERSION OF DEUS EX: I am pleased to say that yes, Shifter does work with the GameTap version of Deus Ex though it takes some additional configuration and the install procedure is VERY different.
 Complete installation instructions can be found in the file "GameTap Info.txt".
 Please note that while Shifter's gameplay modifications will be passed along to the GameTap version, some of the associated text changes (some item descriptions and one button label in the keyboard config menu) will NOT come through.

 	 - DOES YOUR MOD WORK WITH THE DEMO: It can, but some extra work is required.
 The Demo versions (the 1-, 2- and 5-mission varieties) do